itsmeayan45/itsmeayan45/README.md

 # 💫 About Me:
-🔭 I’m currently working on AI-ML<br>🌱 currently learning nothing<br>💬 Ask me about anything, i will just ask AI and give you answers :)<br>⚡ Life is short , make it shorter!!
+🔭 I’m currently working on AI-ML<br>🌱 currently exploring the field of GEN-AI<br>💬 Ask me about anything, i will just ask AI and give you answers :)<br>⚡ Life is short , make it shorter!!

 ## 🌐 Socials: